-If you previously applied to any veterinary medical colleges, select the year(s) you applied.
+If you previously applied to any veterinary medical colleges or universities, select the year(s) you applied.
 Use the entering year of the fall semester when you would have enrolled.
 Report only applications submitted before the current VMCAS application cycle.

 First Generation College Student